datachomp/datachomp.github.com/source/_posts/2013-08-09-no-longer-buying-aircraft-carriers.markdown

 SQL Server is replaced with a lean Postgres and a tricked out [psql][1].
 This still blows my mind and loving it every day.

 **OS**
 Instead of a fatty windows - I run [Ubuntu][5].
 Ubuntu is not for everyone, I get that, so lets pretend that Ubuntu is some nasty monster - I can run [Crunchbang][4] and have a hyper focused OS that wants nothing more than to help me code.
-Speed wise, going from Windows 8 to something like [Crunchbang][4] is like going from a bicycle to a Ducati.I've often thought it would be cool if instead of more Windows Modern-UI for pleabs, Microsoft had a more [OpenBox][3] type windows manager built ontop of Server-Core.
+Speed wise, going from Windows 8 to something like [Crunchbang][4] is like going from a bicycle to a Ducati.
+I've often thought it would be cool if instead of more Windows Modern-UI for plebes, Microsoft had a more [OpenBox][3] type windows manager built on top of Server-Core.
 This would probably get me back on a Microsoft OS.
 Of course, by then, I might just be running everything off my [phone][6].

 **Virtuals**
-Even when it comes to virtualization, gone are the days of heavy handed, GUI ridden 4GB of ram windws VM's...
+Even when it comes to virtualization, gone are the days of heavy handed, GUI ridden 4GB of ram windows VM's...
 I can do extremely light, fast Linux VM's and ssh to them.
 It feels seamless and a lot of fun.
 And no comment on how cheaply I can offload a nice virtual [to the cloud][2] vs offloading Windows to the cloud.

 For me and coding, Linux is Adderall and Windows is Jersey Shore.
-So as I go to buy a new machine, breaking myself of the mentality of needing a 16 core, 24GB RAM dev box has been welcome releif and it's nice to stop and smell the progress.
+As I go to build a new machine, breaking myself of the mentality of needing a 16 core, 24GB RAM dev box has been a welcome relief and it's nice to stop and smell the progress.

 [1]: http://www.craigkerstiens.com/2013/02/21/more-out-of-psql/
 [2]: http://digitalocean.com